emre-mr246/42-evaluation/README.md

 Ecole 42 employs a rigorous exam system designed to ensure fairness and uphold high standards of assessment.

-1. **Exam Environment**
+1. **Exam Environment:**
-   Exams take place in designated areas using specialized exam computers.
-These computers are isolated from the internet and have minimal software installed, ensuring a controlled testing environment.
-For instance, even basic extensions for editors like VSCode, including C extensions, are not available during exams.
-This restriction aims to maintain the integrity and security of the testing process.
+   Exams are conducted in designated areas using specialized computers isolated from the internet and with minimal software installed.
+For example, even basic editor extensions like VSCode, including C extensions, are disabled during exams.
+This setup ensures a controlled testing environment aimed at maintaining the integrity and security of the process.

-2. **Examshell and Question Format**
+2. **Examshell and Question Format:**
-   During the exam, a system called examshell presents a random question tailored to the difficulty level of the exam.
-Students are required to solve this question within a specified timeframe, demonstrating their understanding and problem-solving skills in real-time.
+   During exams, the system known as examshell presents a randomly generated question tailored to the exam's difficulty level.
+Students must solve this question within a specified timeframe, demonstrating their real-time understanding and problem-solving skills.

-3. **Penalty Period**
+3. **Penalty Period:**
-   In the 42 exam repository, if a student uploads incorrect code, they are locked out and unable to continue until the penalty period expires.
-This underscores the critical need for thorough preparation and effective problem-solving strategies during the initial attempt.
-Moreover, the penalty period escalates with each subsequent unsuccessful try, highlighting the significance of approaching each attempt thoughtfully and skillfully.
+   In the 42 exam repository, uploading incorrect code results in a lockout until the penalty period expires.
+This underscores the importance of thorough preparation and effective problem-solving strategies from the outset.
+Moreover, the penalty period increases with each subsequent unsuccessful attempt, emphasizing the need for thoughtful and skillful approach to each try.

-4. **Evaluation by grademe**
+4. **Evaluation by grademe:**
-   Once students complete their solutions, they are evaluated by an AI system known as grademe.
-Similar to Moulinette but stricter in its assessments, grademe thoroughly tests the correctness, efficiency, and adherence to specifications of each solution.
-This automated evaluation ensures consistency and objectivity in grading across all exam submissions.
+   After completing their solutions, students' work is evaluated by grademe, an AI system similar to Moulinette but with stricter assessments. grademe rigorously tests correctness, efficiency, and adherence to project specifications, ensuring consistent and objective grading across all submissions.

-5. **Progression and Requirements**
+5. **Progression and Requirements:**
-   To advance through each level of their studies at Ecole 42, students must successfully pass these rigorous exams.
-This process not only assesses their technical proficiency but also prepares them for the challenges of professional software development, where precision and adherence to standards are critical.
+   Advancing through each level at Ecole 42 requires successfully passing these rigorous exams.
+This process evaluates not only technical proficiency but also prepares students for professional software development challenges, emphasizing precision and adherence to standards.

 ### **STAFF CHECK**

-Within 42, there are officials responsible for monitoring our projects.
-These individuals randomly review previously completed projects to assess our understanding.
-They open these projects and ask us to explain them.
-Based on their evaluation, they write a report on our performance.
-If we fail to demonstrate the required competence, we face severe penalties.
+Within 42, officials are tasked with monitoring our projects.
+These individuals randomly review completed projects to assess our understanding.
+They may open these projects and ask us to explain them thoroughly.

+Based on their evaluation, they generate a performance report.
+Failing to demonstrate the required competence can lead to severe penalties.